 How to make your wish list: Compromising with a partner

 For my husband and I, we knew the non-negotiable items for our family: the location and a backyard for our pups.
-Hubby also wanted a separate space for his “man cave” and I desired space for my separate at home office.
+Hubby also wanted a separate space for his “man cave” and I desired a separate space for my home office.
+(I was back working for myself again by this point.)
 It’s nice to have wishes and dreams, but also to think through possible contingencies in the event you’re not able to get everything you want in the home.

 After lots of communication, we compromised by saying that we didn’t have to have the man cave and office, but enough bedrooms where something like this could work for us.

 Even if you don’t get everything on your wish list, it’s important to know what your wants are so you can try and envision ways of making the space work for your family.

 When to bring in an Agent